erickt/rfcs/text/0000-supporting-code-generation.md

 to better support code generators.
 It proposes the following high level
 changes:

-* Add a macro to improve error messages that can be used in generated code to inform the compiler where in the template file an error may have occured.
+* Add source mapping support to the compiler that allows the compiler to bidirectionally associate tokens in an output rust file with one or more input template files.
+This then will be used to report error messages in the original file.
 * Add support to `rustc` for multiple source directories, and update Cargo to automatically add it's `$OUT_DIR` directory to this directory.
 * Modify Cargo to enable libraries to register build scripts that remove